PhoneRescue for iOS

 In several minutes, the process was completed.
 Surprisingly, it showed “Data recovery completed”, but underneath it also said “PhoneRescue has successfully recovered 0 item in total”.
 Seriously?
 I remember I selected one.
 Is this a bug?

-[update 2016.09.23 -- correction: the iMobie team explains that it is because the item I attempted to recover is already on my device.
+[update — correction: the iMobie team explains that it is because the item I attempted to recover is already on my device.
 If it is recovered, there will be duplicates.
 PhoneRescue automatically skips the duplicates on an iOS device.
 So, this is NOT a bug!]

-It’s great that PhoneRescue offers an export feature that allows you to directly transfer lost files back to our iOS device.
+My personal take: It’s great that PhoneRescue offers an export feature that allows you to directly transfer lost files back to our iOS device.
 But I feel the process is a bit complicated and time-consuming.
 I had to turn off the “Find My iPhone” app and reboot my device to get it working.
 Plus, I can’t export photos and videos.
 In my opinion, it’s best to download the files to your desktop first, then examine the files closely before you manually export them back.
 That way should be safer and easier.

-Reasons behind My Ratings
+Reasons Behind My Ratings

 Like I said, PhoneRescue works.
 It can recover many types of deleted or lost files from an iOS device.
 Thanks to the four comprehensive recovery modes, PhoneRescue is capable of dealing with a variety of different data loss scenarios.
 However, it tends to find many files that are not deleted or lost, which makes it harder to locate the items you actually want to recover